MMMarinov20/ParkingManagementSystem/README.md

 - **Reservation Management:** Effortlessly handle parking reservations, ensuring a smooth experience for both users and administrators.
 - **User-friendly UI/UX:** Enjoy a visually appealing and intuitive interface designed to enhance your overall experience.

-Experience the power of our Parking Management System, where every feature is crafted to provide a seamless and efficient solution for your parking needs!</p>
+Experience the power of the Parking Management System, where every feature is crafted to provide a seamless and efficient solution for your parking needs!</p>

-## 🗂️ Our Tech Stack
+## 🗂️ Tech Stack

 ### Used code editor & collaborative service: